A Reverse Minkowski Theorem: Preliminaries

 \subsection{A note on the topology of the space of determinant-one lattices}

-Throughout this paper, we consider various topological notions over the space of determinant-one (full-rank) lattices in $\R^n$ (e.g., local maxima, compactness, etc.).
-Formally, the space of determinant-one lattices is $\mathrm{SL}_n(\R)/\mathrm{SL}_n(\Z)$ (i.e., the set of determinant-one real matrices modulo the unimodular matrices, which are transformations between bases of the same lattice), and the topology is the quotient topology.
+Throughout this paper, we consider various topological notions over the space of determinant-one (full-rank) lattices in $\R^n$ (e.g., local maxima of functions over this space, compact sets, etc.).
+Formally, the space of determinant-one lattices is $\mathrm{SO}_n(\R) \backslash \mathrm{SL}_n(\R)/\mathrm{SL}_n(\Z)$, i.e., the set of determinant-one real matrices modulo the orthogonal matrices $\mathrm{SO}_n(\R)$ (i.e., isometries) and the unimodular matrices $\mathrm{SL}_n(\Z)$, which are transformations between bases of the same lattice.
+The topology is the quotient topology.
 (See~\cite[Section 1.4]{TerrasBook}.)
-The reader may prefer to think of the space of determinant-one lattice \emph{bases} with the standard topology on $\mathrm{SL}_n(\R)$.
+However, the reader may prefer to think of the space of determinant-one lattice \emph{bases}, which is simply $\mathrm{SL}_n(\R)$ with its standard topology.